theo-armour/agenda/1-notes.md

+Why is the mirror lake parking lot in such bad condition and so unusual by disabled people ?

 What are two topics you might discuss?
 General topics such as last night's game or a favorite TV show are fine.